Frequently Asked Questions

 - Probation - Probation is for a designated period of time and includes the probability of more severe sanctions if the student is found to be in violation of any institutional regulation(s) during the probationary period.

 - Expulsion - A permanent separation of the student from the university.
 A student who is expelled may not be allowed to reenter the university and a hold is placed on the student account.
 Students may not enter campus while under expulsion.
-Entrance to campus without approval of Judicial & Mediation Services or University Police will be treated as trespassing.
+Entrance to campus without approval of the Office of Student Conduct & Community Development or University Police will be treated as trespassing.

 Any student issued a suspension or expulsion will have a transcript notation added which will indicate their removal from Clarion University of Pennsylvania for a behavioral reason (effective July 01, 2012).

-CAN I CALL THE OFFICE OF JUDICIAL & MEDIATION SERVICES IF SOMEONE IS HARASSING ME?
+CAN I CALL THE OFFICE OF student conduct IF SOMEONE IS HARASSING ME?

 Yes.
 Please call the office right away or contact University Police, or Residence Life Services staff so we may talk with you about your options.
 If the situation is serious or life-threatening, call University Police at 814-393-2111 or (911).
 You may also wish to contact The Office of Social Equity at 814-393-2109.